yoolk/liquid-documentation/theme-templates/brochures-index/index.md

 <h2 class="section-title">brochures/index.liquid</h2>

-The brochures/index.liquid template is used to render the brochures page.
-The primary purpose of this page is to list the brochures within a collection.
+The `brochures/index.liquid` template is used to render the `brochures` of current listing.

 ![brochures]({{ '/images/theme-templates/brochures-index.png' | prepend: site.baseurl }})